Kajal4414/Scripts/Windows/Software/install_firefox.md

 ### Functions

-- **`PauseNull`**: Yeh function script ko pause karta hai aur user input ka wait karta hai.
+- **`PauseNull`**: This function pauses the script and waits for user input.
-- **`DownloadFile`**: Yeh function specified URL se file download karta hai.
+- **`DownloadFile`**: This function downloads a file from a specified URL.
-- **`VerifyHash`**: Yeh function local aur remote file hash ko verify karta hai.
+- **`VerifyHash`**: This function verifies the hash of the local file against the remote file.
-- **`ConfigureFiles`**: Yeh function configuration files (`policies.json`, `autoconfig.js`, `firefox.cfg`) ko download aur place karta hai.
+- **`ConfigureFiles`**: This function downloads and places configuration files (`policies.json`, `autoconfig.js`, `firefox.cfg`).

 ### Main Script Flow

-1. Admin privileges check karta hai.
+1. Checks for admin privileges.
-2. Latest Firefox version fetch karta hai JSON data se.
+2. Fetches the latest Firefox version from JSON data.
-3. Version decide karta hai (specified ya default).
+3. Determines the version to use (specified or default).
-4. Firefox setup file download karta hai.
+4. Downloads the Firefox setup file.
-5. (Optional) Hash verification karta hai.
+5. (Optional) Verifies the hash.
-6. Firefox install karta hai.
+6. Installs Firefox.
-7. Unnecessary files remove karta hai.
+7. Removes unnecessary files.
-8. (Optional) Configuration files set karta hai.
+8. (Optional) Sets up configuration files.
-9. (Optional) 'Firefox Mod Blur' theme install karta hai.
+9. (Optional) Installs the 'Firefox Mod Blur' theme.
-10. Release notes URL display karta hai.
+10. Displays the release notes URL.

 ## Conclusion

-Yeh guide aapko script ke usage aur parameters ko samajhne mein madad karegi.
-Agar aapko koi additional help chahiye, feel free to reach out!
+This guide should help you understand the usage and parameters of the script.